mtpradoc/Marlene_Prado_Data_Analysis_Portfolio/README.md

 - **Key Insights**: The project visualized global sales trends over time, with genres color-coded for easy comparison.
 Filters were applied to analyze sales for specific platforms, such as PlayStation 1-4, and genre-wise sales comparisons revealed the top-performing genres across different years.
 These visualizations were then combined into an interactive dashboard, allowing for dynamic exploration of sales data by year, genre, and platform.
 - **Link to Code/Demo**:[GitHub Repository](https://github.com/mtpradoc/global-videogame-sales-analysis/blob/main/README.md)

+### Project n: Global Video Game Sales - Year Bins and Sales Comparison
+- **Overview**: In this project, I created bins for year ranges in the video game sales dataset to analyze sales trends over time.
+The focus was on categorizing years, performing quick table calculations for percent of total global sales, and comparing global sales with EU sales.
+- **Tools**: Tableau, Data Binning, Calculations (Percent of Total, Custom Calculations)
+- **Key Insights**:
+    Year ranges were grouped into 5-year bins, transforming the numeric Year field into a categorical field.
+    Excluded null data to focus on sales from 1990 to 2015.
+    Created a quick table calculation to display the percentage of total global sales.
+    Built custom calculations to compare global sales with EU sales, showcasing the difference between the two.
+- **Link to Code/Demo**:[GitHub Repository](https://github.com/mtpradoc/global-videogame-sales-analysis/blob/main/README.md)

 ## 3. Skills
 - **Technical Skills**:
   - Data Visualization: Tableau, Power BI